Sarah Hughes

 Sarah Elizabeth Hughes (born May 2, 1985) is an American former competitive figure skater.
 She is the 2002 Olympic Champion and the 2001 World bronze medalist in ladies' singles.

-Personal life
+Early life and education

 Hughes was born in Great Neck, New York, a suburb on Long Island.
 Her father, John Hughes, was a Canadian of Irish descent and was one of the captains of the undefeated and untied NCAA champion 1969–70 Cornell University ice hockey team.
-Her mother, Amy Pastarnack, is Jewish and is a breast cancer survivor.
-This led Hughes to become an advocate for breast cancer awareness.
-She appeared in a commercial for General Electric promoting breast cancer awareness and research.
-Hughes stated, "I always said that if I can get one person to get a mammogram, I've accomplished something."
-Among the other causes Hughes supports is Figure Skating in Harlem, which provides free ice skating lessons and academic tutoring for girls in the Harlem community in New York City.
-Hughes has supported this program for over ten years.

-Hughes attended Great Neck North High School.
-In 2003, she began her studies at Yale University where she was in Timothy Dwight College.
-On May 25, 2009, Hughes graduated from Yale and received a bachelor's degree in American studies with a concentration in U.S. politics and communities.
-She graduated from the University of Pennsylvania Law School on May 15, 2018.
-As of May 2023, Hughes was pursuing a business degree at Stanford University.
+Her mother, Amy Pastarnack, is Jewish.